turbocart/turbocart/README.md

 ## Turbocart in your CMS

 One key thing is that your sales data no longer resides *within* your CMS (content management system), separating things out so that your CMS performs better.
-Most shopping carts that live "within" your CMS make your CMS perormance very bad.
+Most shopping carts that live "within" your CMS make your CMS performance very bad.
 Turbocart solves this issue.

 The Turbocart API is designed to minimize server communication so with your old CMS-based solution you may have dozens or